dandob1/Registrar_System_with_Chatbot/README.md

 ## How to use the chatbot
   - Simply sign in as any user and click the pop up button in the bottom right corner of the screen.
   - Speak to your new AI agent.
-      - If signed in as a user try asking: "What is my gpa?" or "Who is my advisor?" or "What classes have I taken?"
+      - If signed in as a user try asking: "Am I ready to graduate?" or "Who is my advisor?" or "What classes have I taken?"
       - If signed in as an advisor try asking: "Who are my advisees?" or "What are my advisees gpa's?" or "What classes do I teach this semester?"
-      - If signed in as a admin try asking: "Who am I?" or "What is my role?" or "What do I do?"
+      - If signed in as a admin try asking: "Are there any applicants to the university?" or "What is my role?"
       - etc.
       - Help: if the bot does not answer a question on the first pass try rephrasing the question or prompting it again.
+    - **Note: The chatbot has 2 user modes, a "restricted" mode specialized for students and a "free" mode for all faculty to use.**

 ## How to use the program for full application to graduation
   - Create a new user with the apply to university feature.